gitpress-io/gitpress-docs/source/first-article.md

 3. To keep your articles synced, GitPress will ask for adding a webhook at GitHub get notified when something changes.
 4. Now, you can compose articles now.
 Any push to master branch will sync the articles to GitPress automatically.

-## Prepare a Git repository
+## Prepare a GitHub repository

-You need a Git repository to contains your articles files.
+You need a GitHub repository to contains your articles files.
 Go to [Github](https://github.com/new), create a new repository.

 1. You can use any repository name.
 For example, `my-blog`.
 2. Choose the **Public** permission options to make sure the repository is visible to the public.